 Unfortunately, we consumers aren’t permitted to decide for ourselves what’s most important – even though it’s our lives at stake.
 Even though it’s our money being spent.

 The government has tacitly admitted there’s a problem – caused by itself – by demanding that all new cars be equipped with closed-circuit TV systems (back-up cameras) for the simple reason that it’s increasingly difficult to see what’s behind you when you’re backing up a new (government-approved) “safety” vehicle.
 But that Band-Aid causes its own slew of problems, including limited peripheral view and a distorted view relative to what a functioning human eye connected to an operating human brain would otherwise perceive.
 It is much harder (if not impossible) to see a kid on a bike coming down the sidewalk into the path of the backing-up car – because the camera has a limited field of vision.
 It can’t “see” the kid until the kid is within its narrow field of vision.
+It is also possible to get some regular products here.
 By which time, it is already too late.
 Drivers who rely on the camera rather than their own two eyes may end up having a very tragic morning some day.

 A lower beltline – and larger rear glass – would arguably be a lot safer.
 It would certainly cost less (back-up cameras are expected to add at least a couple hundred dollars to the purchase price of a new car, as well as increased down-the-road maintenance costs since the systems will have to remain in operational condition – as a government required “safety” feature – for the life of the vehicle.)